HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 ## 5. Scaffold database
+We are going to use EF Core to generate a Model and a database context from our existing database.

 ```bash
 dotnet ef dbcontext scaffold "Server=localhost;Database=hair_project_db;User=dev_admin;Password=administrator;TreatTinyAsBoolean=true;" "Pomelo.EntityFrameworkCore.MySql" -o Models
 ```

 This create the Models folder with all classes and the database context.

+The DbContext is an important class in Entity Framework API.
+It is a bridge between your domain or entity classes and the database.
+- The primary class that is responsible for interacting with data as objects DbContext.
+- - DbContext APIs simplify your application interaction with the database.

 ## 6. Register the database context